-Given the missing septal cartilage, the only available cartilage grafting material left available to the surgeon is either from the ear or the rib.
-Ear cartilage is a great option for revision rhinoplasty when used in specific locations and for certain problems.
+Given the missing septal cartilage, the only source of cartilage grafting material left available to the surgeon is either from the ear or the rib.
+Ear cartilage is a great option for revision rhinoplasty Miami when used in specific locations and for certain problems.
 I opt to use ear cartilage when I encounter the need for grafting material in certain locations within the nose and for specific purposes.

 Rib cartilage grafting

 It may come as a surprise to most that our ribs are composed of cartilage as they approach the middle of our chest or the sternum.
 It surprises most patients because of the strength of our rib cages.

 Harvesting of rib cartilage does not necessarily weaken our strong rib cages.
 I aim to remove rib cartilage from the 6th and, at times, the 7th rib.
-The 6th rib lies approximately directly below the breast crease in women and below the larger chest muscles in men, allowing for a camouflaging of the incision within this crease.
+The 6th rib cartilage lies approximately directly below the breast crease in women and below the larger chest muscles in men, allowing for a camouflaging of the incision within this crease.

-Harvesting of rib cartilage from the 6th rib is different than where some other surgeons choose to harvest as some harvest from ribs lower in the rib cage.
-An additional benefit of removing cartilage from the 6th rib is that the 6th rib is not a ‘free-floating’ rib—it has firm bony attachments to the surrounding rib cage and the sternum (chest plate bone at the center of our chests).
+Rib graft procedure from the 6th rib is different than where some other surgeons choose to harvest, as some harvest from ribs lower in the rib cage.
+An additional benefit of removing cartilage from the 6th rib is that this is not a ‘free-floating’ rib—it has firm bony attachments to the surrounding rib cage and the sternum (chest plate bone at the center of our chests).